ReactiveX/rxjs-advent-2018/01/readme.md

 };
 ```

 Finally, we can tie it all together, calling `subscribe` on the Observable with our Observer instance.
 This will return our subscription that we can unsubscribe from at any time.
-Note that since the inner observer calls `complete`, the teardown logic will happen automatically and the supscription automatically unsubscribed.
+Note that since the inner observer calls `complete`, the teardown logic will happen automatically and the subscription automatically unsubscribes.

 ```typescript
 // Subscribe to the Observable with our obsercer